sharife/goldenthread-v2/site/content/_index.md

       Adam Ashraf Elsayigh.
 The play focuses on the lives of three young men whose lives are forever altered when an unexpected police raid results in the arrest and public humiliation of the attendees of the Queen Boat, a gay nightclub docked on the Nile.
-Come meet **Noor Hamdi**, **Martin Yousif Zebari**, and **Wiley Naman Strasser** and learn about their theatre journeys and what excites them about this debut production coming up in April 2022 at Golden Thread.
+Come meet **Martin Yousif Zebari**, and **Wiley Naman Strasser** and learn about their theatre journeys and what excites them about this debut production coming up in April 2022 at Golden Thread.

       *Don’t miss the Livestream on Friday, February 25, 2022 @ 11AM PT!*